IKO INSTRUCTOR TRAINING COURSE LEVEL 1 (ITC)

 - Evaluate his students before the lesson.

-- Evaluate the reason for failure of the student and provide information to help him improve.
+- Evaluate the reason for the failure of the student and provide information to help him improve.

 - Teach the proper use of safety equipment.